Sinn Sisamouth: Personality

-According to his publisher, Krouch Polin, and granddaughter, Sinn Setsochhata, he was a quiet and introverted person yet dedicated to his career.
-When not performing, he would spend his time writing music in his backyard or studio until late evenings, and would then tune into the radio broadcasts afterwards.
-One of Sisamouth’s other hobbies were rooster-fighting where he would bet with his friends on.
+According to Krouch Polin and Sisamouth’s granddaughter, Sin Setsochhata, he was a quiet and very introverted person yet immensely kind and dedicated to his career.
+Family members recall he spoke very little and had stage fright when performing in front of large crowds, often blanking.
+Gnu reports having to be at his performances to calm him down.
+He had a person installed in the stage wings to mouth words whenever he blanked.
+Furthermore, his neighbors recall barely seeing his face; in exaggeration, stating that one could blink after he pulled into his driveway and he’d already be inside his house.
+When not performing, he would spend his time writing music in his backyard or house studio until late evenings, and would then tune into the radio broadcasts afterwards.
+One of Sisamouth’s other hobbies were rooster-fighting which he would bet with his friends on.